 Our experience shows that a high percentage of patients who suffer from hyperacusis respond favorably to Blair's upper cervical technique.
 When a spinal misalignment is corrected in the upper cervical spine, it tends to "calm" the nervous system.
 One of the most common things patients say following upper cervical care is that they are more relaxed, have better mental focus, and handle stress better.
 This is due to the sympathetic nervous system coming back into balance with the parasympathetic nervous system.

 What Exactly Does a Blair Upper Cervical Doctor Do?

 Blair Upper Cervical doctors are specially trained to locate spinal misalignments in the upper cervical spine and correct them.
 Spinal misalignment is located by running a battery of neurological tests that locate the spinal segments that have been injured and misaligned by a prior neck injury.

 Once located, precision imaging in the form of digital x-ray or cone-beam computed tomography (Cbct) is used to precisely determine which joint has misaligned and the angulation of the misaligned joint.
-Each person’s anatomy is different, and therefor,e imaging is used to uncover the blueprint to be used to correct each patient’s misalignment pattern.
+Each person’s anatomy is different, and therefore,e imaging is used to uncover the blueprint to correct each patient’s misalignment pattern.

 It is not the correction that produces healing.
-It is the removal of nerve irritation and the adjustment “holding” in its normal position that allows the body to function better and proceed through a healing process.
+It removes nerve irritation and the adjustment “holding” in its normal position that allows the body to function better and proceed through a healing process.
 This is how Blair Chiropractic Care can often help remove the underlying cause of many who suffer from post-concussion syndrome, dizziness, tinnitus, hyperacusis, and other chronic health problems by supporting the body in healing itself.